Opportunities

 Undergraduate Students

-MITACS Globalink: I regularly advertise projects in the MITACS Globalink Research Internship program.
+Mitacs Globalink: I regularly advertise projects in the Mitacs Globalink Research Internship program.
 This program offers funding for 12-week summer research projects for senior undergraduate students.
-Please check out http://mitacs.ca/en/programs/globalink for details.

 SFU USRA/VPR: I regularly host one or more undergraduate projects as part of the USRA/VPR program (for students from both SFU and elsewhere).
 These are normally advertised in December of each year on the SFU Mathematics website.

-Stable, Accurate and Efficient Deep Neural Networks for Gradient-based Imaging
+Unrolled NESTA: Constructing Stable, Accurate and Efficient Neural Networks for Inverse Problems

 Deep Learning Techniques for Inverse Problems in Imaging